witnet/witnet-price-router/README.md

 ### Verify your ERC2362PriceFeed instances

 You may want to verify some or all of the price feed contracts in some of the supported realms.
-Currently, the price feed contracts can get verified in Ethereum (Etherscan) and Conflux (Conflux Explorer), but not in BOBA.
+Currently, the price feed contracts can get verified in Ethereum (via Etherscan) and Conflux (via Conflux Explorer), but not in BOBA.
 Verification process can vary from one to realm to another, so follow the proper steps having into account the following data, depending on the targeted realm:

     | - | Ethereum | Conflux |
     | - | :------- | :------ |